twilio-labs/serverless-toolkit/packages/runtime-handler/README.md

 # `@twilio/runtime-handler`

 This package defines the Twilio Functions Runtime version.
+It is currently empty.

 ## License